+For example, companies easily access international markets, which are much larger than the domestic market.
 However, companies may have to deal with cultural differences and local tastes.
-In addition, regulation changes and political instability could also expose their businesses to risks.
+Regulation changes and political instability could also expose their businesses to risks.

-Characteristics of globalization
+Characteristics of Globalisation

 Globalization is characterized by the following: